A simple example of the weak discontinuity of $f\mapsto \int \det \nabla f$: Introduction

 for $a\in (0,1)$.
 A simple calculation shows that $f_n\to 0$ uniformly and weakly in $W^{1,2}$, however,

-Note that $f_n$ are highly oscillatory and non-injective, have a lot of shear, and that the images of $f_n$ do converge to zero (since $f_n\to 0$ uniformly).
-Another example, in which the sequence has a fixed image, can be found in \cite[Example 3.6]{BK17}; this example is also non-injective (in fact, it equals zero in asymptotically all of the domain) and has shear.
-These examples raise the following question: \begin{quote} Does $\int_\W \det \nabla f_n(x)\,dx \to 0$ for a sequence of \emph{embeddings} $f_n:\W\to \R^d$ that converges weakly in $W^{1,d}$ to zero? \end{quote} In this short note I show that the answer to this question is negative, and that, in fact, there are very simple conformal mappings $f_n\weakly{} 0$ whose images are a fixed ball.
-The failure of continuity is due to concentration of $\|df_n\|_{L^d}$ near the boundary; this is a general phenomenon, as discussed in \cite[Section 3]{BK17}.
+Note that the functions $f_n$ are highly oscillatory and non-injective, have a lot of shear (i.e., they change angles radically), and their images converge to zero (since $f_n\to 0$ uniformly).
+Another example appears in \cite[Example 3.6]{BK17}; this one has a constant image, but again, it is non-injective (the support of the sequence vanishes asymptotically).

+These examples raise the question whether by restricting the space of functions to embeddings, one can recover weak semicontinuity: \begin{quote} Does $\int_\W \det \nabla f_n(x)\,dx \to 0$ for a sequence of \emph{embeddings} $f_n:\W\to \R^d$ which converges weakly in $W^{1,d}$ to zero? \end{quote} In this short note we show that the answer to this question is negative; the example is given by very simple conformal mappings of the unit ball, whose images are a fixed ball, yet $f_n\weakly{} 0$.
+This example already appeared in the other contexts, see e.g., \cite[Example~2.1]{IO11} (also \cite[Remark~2.3]{IOPR21}).
+The failure of continuity is due to concentration of $\|\nabla f_n\|_{L^d}$ near the boundary.
+This is a general phenomenon, as discussed in \cite[Section 3]{BK17}.

-This example should also be compared with \cite{Mul90}, which shows that if $f_n \weakly{} 0$ are embeddings then $\det \nabla f_n \weakly{} 0$ \emph{locally} in $L^1$ (this result is part of the large literature on convergence of $\det \nabla f_n$ in various topologies; see e.g.~\cite{FLM05} and the references therein).
-The conformal example shows that a (global) weak $L^1$ convergence can fail for functions "as nice as possible".
+This example should also be compared with \cite{Mul90}, which shows that if $f_n \weakly{} 0$ are embeddings (or more generally, maps whose Jacobians have a sign) then $\det \nabla f_n \weakly{} 0$ \emph{locally} in $L^1$ (this result is part of the large literature on convergence of $\det \nabla f_n$ in various topologies; see, e.g., \cite{FLM05} and the references therein).
+The conformal example shows that a (global) weak $L^1$ convergence can fail for functions ``as nice as possible".